system76/docs/_articles/upgrade-pop.md

 Click on the notification and your computer will restart to the upgrade screen.

 After the upgrade is finished, you will be taken back to the login page, and voila!
 Your system is now running Pop!\_OS 20.10!

-### Backup Your Files

-The upgrade process will leave your files intact, but it's always a good idea to play it safe and create a backup of any important files.
-Please read our article on [how to backup your files](/articles/backup-files/) for helpful instructions.

-### Create Installation USB (Optional)

-Some users may prefer to have Pop!\_OS installation media handy before starting any upgrades in case they need to reinstall the operating system.
-Instructions on creating a USB with Pop!\_OS are located in our [live disk](/articles/live-disk/) article.

 ### Advanced Install (Terminal)